Faced with daily aggressions, our hair can become weakened, leading to the dreaded breakage and unwanted split ends.

 II.
 What to do about this issue?

-1. Adopt a suitable skincare routine
+1. Adopt an appropriate skincare routine

 Hair products and styling accessories

-On the accessories side, opt for metal-free elastics or silk scrunchies to tie your hair, as they exert less tension and prevent breakage.
+For accessories, choose metal-free elastics or silk scrunchies to tie your hair, as they exert less tension and prevent breakage.

-Finally, replace your traditional brushes with natural bristle brushes or wide-toothed combs to gently detangle and reduce the risk of breakage.
+Finally, replace your traditional brushes with natural bristle brushes or wide-tooth combs to gently detangle and reduce the risk of breakage.
 By adopting these products and accessories, you provide your hair with the best protection against split ends and breakage.

-"It is also recommended to avoid products containing alcohol and parabens, as they can dry out the hair and make it more fragile."
+It is also recommended to avoid products containing alcohol and parabens, as they can dry out the hair and make it more fragile.

-Hair maintenance
+Hair care

-Even with the most rigorous hair care, the ends of the hair, being the oldest part, tend to weaken over time and to suffer from environmental, mechanical and chemical damage.
+Even with the most rigorous hair care, the ends of the hair, being the oldest part, tend to weaken over time and to suffer from environmental, mechanical, and chemical damage.

 Food

 Foods rich in vitamins A, C, D, and E, as well as minerals like iron, zinc, and magnesium, are also crucial for maintaining healthy hair.
-Deficiencies in these nutrients can make hair brittle and more prone to breakage.
+Deficiencies in these nutrients can make hair fragile and more prone to breakage.

 For example, leafy green vegetables, nuts, fatty fish like salmon, and eggs are excellent sources of these essential nutrients.

-Hydration and nutrition from the inside
+Hydration and nutrition from within

 The omega-3s found in fatty fish, chia seeds, walnuts, and avocados are particularly beneficial for maintaining hair hydration and elasticity.